Researchers at the University of Sheffield have discovered that leaking water pipes not only releases clean water, but also sucks in dirty water.

 Fortunately, having replacement water pipe no longer need involve disruptive excavation work.

-Using state-of-the-art trenchless technology, we can replace your water pipes by setting up strategic boreholes and pulling new plastic pipes into place.
+We use state-of-the-art trenchless technology.
+We can replace your water pipes by setting up strategic boreholes and pulling new plastic pipes into place.

 This method is fast, cost-effective, and minimises the disturbance to your property.